 What is Advanced Access Quality Improvement?

-Advanced Access is a widely endorsed quality improvement (QI) model that enables patients to access primary care services at a time convenient for them, regardless of urgency or demand, while ensuring continuity of care.
+Advanced Access is a widely endorsed quality improvement (QI) model that enables patients to access primary care services when they need it, considering urgency of care needs, while ensuring continuity of care.
 It achieves this by creating efficiencies and optimizing team functioning in primary care settings in urban, rural, northern and remote areas.

 “With the flexibility that Advanced Access allows us, we were able to offer timely appointments for our patients.”